Wall College of Business Mission Statement

 College Vision, Mission and Shared Values

 The vision and mission statements and shared values were reviewed and revised using data collected from faculty, staff, students, alumni, community members, employers, Board of Visitor members, and College administration.
 The vision and mission are consistent with those of the University.
-The College relies on these as the basis for a strategic plan that will guide decisions through a period of growth consistent with the University’s goal to increase student enrollment to 12,000 by 2020.
-The plan will also be used to prepare for AACSB reaccreditation in 2012.
+The College relies on these as the basis for a strategic plan that will guide decisions.

-The mission of the E. Craig Wall Sr. College of Business Administration is to educate each student to have the qualities and attributes essential to his/her continuing development throughout a career in private, public, and non-profit organizations in a globally competitive and diverse environment.
-Inherent in this mission is our commitment to the following objectives:
+The mission of the E. Craig Wall Sr. College of Business Administration is to educate each student to develop marketable skills for a successful career in a globally competitive and diverse environment.

 Finally, implementation of the mission reflects the college’s commitment to be transparent and inclusive in its decision-making.
 Nowhere is this evidenced more clearly than in the college’s Policies and Procedures Manual, which specifies a commitment to faculty consensus in decision making.